• Skip to main content

 Arcadia Management Area

 In southern Rhode Island, the Arcadia Management Area covers over 14,000 acres of forest, scattered lakes and ponds, and many hiking trails.
 Thanks to Jim who knows these locations, we visited the area with the first stop at Stepstone Falls in Exeter.
-The falls are almost decorative in size, diminutive in both width and fall height.
+The falls are almost decorative in size and diminutive in both width and fall height.
 Despite the size, perhaps because of it, the spot is quite pleasant to visit and enjoy the surroundings.

 Stepstone Falls